kot0ffskiy/growthpath/README.md

 # growthpath
-This is collection of mine's projects and tasks I used to solve during MIPT studing
+This is collection of my solutions of tasks I used to solve during MIPT Algorithms and Data Structures studying